 It is not uncommon to have a mental health disorder in conjunction with addiction.
-Symptoms of depression, anxiety, mood disorders, PTSD and more are seen often with substance abuse.
-However, when we are talking about co-occurring disorders we are not just referring to mental health symptoms – we are also finding solutions for people who might be homeless, HIV positive, or those with a history of criminal charges.
+Symptoms of depression, anxiety, mood disorders, PTSD, and more are seen often with substance abuse.
+However, when we are talking about co-occurring disorders, we are not just referring to mental health symptoms – we are also finding solutions for people who might be homeless, HIV positive, or have a history of criminal charges.

 When we think of the term co-occurring disorders we can think about treating the whole person and connecting them with multiple resources in the community.
 This all enables the person to further achieve sobriety.